An exploration of various methods and techniques for teaching reading, writing, listening, and speaking to second language learners.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, students are required to create a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, students are required to create a thread in response to the provided prompt for each discussion.
 Each thread must be at least 500 words and demonstrate course-related knowledge and graduate-level writing with regard to content and style.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be at least 250 words.
 Current APA format must be used for bibliographical entries and in-text citations.

 Students will analyze several different language methodologies and approaches for the teaching of second/foreign languages.
 They will outline disadvantages and advantages of each one and demonstrate understanding with an applicable classroom activity to correspond with each method/approach.
 Each analysis must use current APA format.

 Language Activity Assignments (3)

 Students will develop original materials to primarily teach different attributes for each of the 5 skills (1 for reading, 1 for writing, 1 for speaking, 1 for grammar and vocabulary, and 1 for listening).
 Each language activity must use current APA format.